-Contaminated land is a site that contains substances that aren't expected under natural circumstances and that may pose a risk to human health or the environment.
+Contaminated land is a site that contains substances that are not expected under natural circumstances and might pose a risk to human health or the environment.

-In NSW, management of contaminated land is shared by the Environment Protection Authority (EPA), the Department of Planning & Environment and local councils.
+In New South Wales (NSW), management of contaminated land is shared by the Environment Protection Authority (EPA), the Department of Planning, Industry and Environment and local councils.

 Council officers are available to provide advice on managing contamination during development.